holyshared/db-migrate-diff/README.md

 	db-migrate-diff [options]

-For example, if you want to detect the production environment and the difference is, you are in command of the street below.
+If you want to check the difference between the production environment, it will command such as the following.

 	db-migrate-diff -e production -m ./migrations --config ./database.json